 Adding muscle to federal coordination is the FBI strategy, unveiled by FBI Director Christopher Wray in September 2020.
 Central to that strategy is the role the FBI plays as lead agency in law enforcement and intelligence and as an indispensable partner to federal counterparts, foreign partners and private sector partners.

-Expect more public-private partnerships.
-Cybersecurity is the ultimate team sport.
+We expect to see more public-private partnerships in this field—cybersecurity is the ultimate team sport.
 True partnerships among potential victims of malicious activity and those who can help hold the line against it is a necessity for an effective, agile threat response.
 Building public-private partnerships will likely be a priority under the Biden administration.

 The Analysis and Resilience Center (ARC) for Systemic Risk is an example of public-private collaboration.
-Launched in October, the nonprofit group aims to ward off threats to the US financial and energy sectors.
-Another example is the National Defense Cyber Alliance (NDCA), a nonprofit organization bringing together the US intelligence and cleared defense contractor communities — similar to how the National Cyber-Forensics and Training Alliance (NCFTA) supports the financial and retail sectors against criminal threats.
+Launched in October 2020, the nonprofit group aims to ward off threats to the US financial and energy sectors.
+Another example is the National Defense Cyber Alliance (NDCA), a nonprofit organization bringing together the US intelligence and cleared defense contractor communities—similar to how the National Cyber-Forensics and Training Alliance (NCFTA) supports the financial and retail sectors against criminal threats.

 The endgame of public-private collaboration?
 National and corporate resilience, defined by the Cyberspace Solarium Commision report as the ability to survive an attack, sustain critical functions under adverse conditions and resume those functions after a disruption.

 How will Biden’s US recovery plans, corporate tax proposals and commitments to strengthening multilateral coordination shape US trade policy ahead?
 Businesses face a range of outcomes.
-The more executives are able to map poligcy interdependencies, the stronger their story of the overall impact on their business.
-The breadth of the burgeoning global trade and tax considerations, coupled with narrow Democratic majorities in the House and Senate, call for prompt attention, especially with the US job creation focus of this administration.
-With a 50-member caucus in the 100-member chamber, each senator can be a deal-maker or a deal-breaker on matters that could have an impact on sourcing, supply chains, and domestic as well as global operations.
+The more executives are able to map policy interdependencies, the stronger their story of the overall impact on their business.
+The breadth of the burgeoning global trade and tax considerations call for prompt attention, especially given this administration’s focus on US job creation.
+With a 50-member caucus in the 100-member chamber, each senator can be a deal-maker or a deal-breaker on matters that could have an impact on sourcing, supply chains and domestic as well as global operations.

 The Biden administration will be shaping US policy against a trade backdrop that has already shifted, while operating under many of the same constraints.
-In the three months since US elections, global trade activity began pulling out of a sharp downturn, driven by recoveries in Asia, particularly in China.
+In the months following the US elections, global trade activity began pulling out of a sharp downturn, driven by recoveries in Asia.
 Moreover, several major regional trade agreements took flight.
 The Regional Comprehensive Economic Partnership (RCEP) deepens trade relations between the ASEAN economies and China, Japan, South Korea, Australia and New Zealand.
 Similarly, the EU-China Comprehensive Agreement on Investments opened the door to broader free trade opportunities between China and the EU.
-Also, the EU concluded talks with a post-Brexit UK on a trade agreement that took effect in late 2020.
+The EU also concluded talks with a post-Brexit UK on a trade agreement that took effect in late 2020.

-Meanwhile, the World Trade Organization (WTO) remains effectively sidelined while parties continue to seek a solution to a long-standing dispute over how to staff and operate the organization’s appellate mechanism.
 The absence of a trade policing authority has been part and parcel of the growth in regionalized and nationalized trade interests in recent years.
-The extent to which the Biden administration will seek to reinvigorate the WTO system will be a key indicator of whether the decentralizing trend in trade rules is here to stay.
+The extent to which the Biden administration will seek to reinvigorate the World Trade Organization (WTO) system will be a key indicator of whether the decentralizing trend in trade rules is here to stay.

 Prepare for focus on supply chain resiliency with US supply vulnerabilities under review

 President Biden will likely seek cooperation instead of confrontation with key allies in an effort to coordinate trade policy on China.
-As a result, the expansive use of trade measures and retaliatory, unilateral actions under the Trump administration are likely to stay in place in the near term, including the 25% and 7.5% tariffs on approximately $250 billion and $120 billion worth, respectively, of Chinese imports.
-At the same time, the administration has directed federal agencies to review vulnerabilities to US supplies of pharmaceutical products, critical minerals, semiconductors and large-capacity batteries while technology transfer and export restrictions on dozens of Chinese companies are also under review.
+The administration has directed federal agencies to review vulnerabilities to US supplies of pharmaceutical products, critical minerals, semiconductors and large-capacity batteries while technology transfer and export restrictions on dozens of Chinese companies are also under review.